How Does High Humidity Affect Human Health?

 - Heat exhaustion and heat stroke

-If the humidity level in your house is above 55%, it is too high!
+If the air moisture level in your house is above 55%, the humidity is too high!

-Other articles you should read on this blog:
+Other articles you should read on this blog are:

 Many people know of the signs of high humidity in the home.
-They also know that too much moisture in the air can cause the growth of mold, damage paintings, wood, clothing and other items.
+They also know that too much moisture in the air can cause the growth of mold and damage paintings, wood, clothing, and other items.